gaschgithub/microrhythm-analysis/README.md

 ## Research motivation and hypothesis

-This research originates from an **artistic motivation**: as a musician, I sought to compose music inspired by Latin popular genres **without relying on extensive prior knowledge**, instead grounding compositional decisions in measured rhythmic behavior.
+As a musician, I sought to compose music inspired by Latin popular genres **without relying on extensive prior knowledge**, instead grounding compositional decisions in measured rhythmic behavior.

 The central hypothesis of the investigation is: